-As Summer Heated Up, Trump's Tweets About Non-White Democrats Intensified
+Twitter Analysis Shows How Trump Tweets Differently About Nonwhite Lawmakers

 Loading...

-Trump launched similar attacks against districts represented by Pelosi and Congressman John Lewis in the past.
+Trump launched similar attacks against districts represented by Pelosi and Rep. John Lewis in the past.

-Paris Dennard is a prominent African-American conservative who backs Trump.
-He argued it's not race or gender that motivates the president, but the prominence of the critic.
+Paris Dennard is a prominent African American conservative who backs Trump.
+He argued that it's not race or gender that motivates the president, but the prominence of the critic.

 "If you are a worthy opponent, meaning you have a large social media following ... meaning you can attract a lot of people to whatever it is you're talking about ... he's going to engage with them because he thinks it's worth the fight," Dennard said.